-'Off-rolling' is a form of gaming and occurs where a school makes the decision, in the interests of the school and not the pupil, to:
+There are many reasons students leave school.
+'Off-rolling' is a form of gaming and occurs where a school makes the decision in the interests of the school and not the student.
+This could mean to:

-- o Remove a pupil from the school roll without a formal, permanent exclusion, or - Encourage a parent to remove their child from the school roll, or - o Retain a pupil on the school roll but does not allow them to attend the school normally, without a formal permanent exclusion or suspension Accordingly, we will not suspend or exclude a pupil unlawfully by telling or forcing them to leave, or not allowing them to attend school without following the statutory procedure contained in the School Discipline (Pupil Exclusions and Reviews) (England) Regulations 2012, or formally recording the event.
+- Remove a student from the school roll without a formal, permanent exclusion, or - Encourage a parent to remove their child from the school roll, or - Retain a student on the school roll but does not allow them to attend the school normally, without a formal permanent exclusion or suspension